On This Page

 For the Mentee

 Raise expectations and future goals – Having a mentor means you have personal access to someone with greater knowledge and experience to turn to.
 A mentor will help you explore a vision for your future and uncover your purpose.
 With support students may grow to their maximum potential and reach goals that would initially have seemed out of reach.

 Develop greater confidence – Mentoring builds confidence.
-As a mentee, you’ll develop your self-confidence.
+As a entree, you’ll develop your self-confidence.
 You’ll know your own value and be able to articulate it in order to serve as an advocate both for yourself and ultimately for others.

-Learn skills to overcome obstacles and challenges – As a mentee, your mentor will help you develop grit.
+Learn skills to overcome obstacles and challenges – As a entree, your mentor will help you develop grit.
 Grit is the passion and perseverance to pursue long term goals, especially in the face of obstacles and challenges.
 You’ll learn valuable skills to succeed in the struggle to overcome adversity and be stronger for it!

-Be a part of a vibrant, supportive community – As a mentee, you’ll be a part of a community of emerging leaders who know the value of support and collaboration.
+Be a part of a vibrant, supportive community – As a entree, you’ll be a part of a community of emerging leaders who know the value of support and collaboration.
 You’ll be inspired and encouraged by students, faculty, and staff who’ve been right where you are and have succeeded.